-When the HIV/AIDS epidemic began in the early 1980s, one of the hardest hit countries was Uganda.
-By the early 1990s, over 18% of the population was infected with HIV, and in some areas, the figure was over 30%.
+When the HIV/AIDS epidemic began in the early 1980’s, one of the hardest hit countries was Uganda.
+By the early 1990’s, over 18% of the population was infected with HIV, and in some areas, the figure was over 30%.
 But by the turn of the century, Uganda had become one of the few countries in Africa that had managed to turn the tide, thanks to the government’s openness about the disease and the work being done by local groups across the country.
 Infection rates have dropped from 18% to just over 6%.
-But people were still coming to terms with the enormous toll of the epidemic.
+But people were still coming to terms with the epidemic’s huge toll.

 Radio Netherlands, the Dutch International Service, presents “In case I Forget: Coping with AIDS in Uganda”.
 The programme is produced and presented by Eric Beauchemin.